-Provided that no such order shall be made under this section after the expiry of a 45 period of three years from the commencement of this Code.

-(2) Every order made under this section shall be laid before each House of Parliament.

-104. (I) In the notification issued under sub-section (3) of section 1 for the Re commencement of any provision of this Code, the Central Government may specify that the provisions of -
+- Provided that no order shall be made under this section after the expiry of three years from the date of commencement of this Code. - (2) Every order made under this section shall be laid before each House of Parliament. - 104.
+(1) In the notification issued under sub-section (3) of section 1 for the commencement of any provision of this Code, the Central Government may specify that the provisions of-